thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 * contribute to the repository by issueing pull requests.
 * check back here regularly as this will updated regularly.

+## Javascript on the command line

+So far all the Javascript you wrote ran in a web browser.
+That don't need to be the case one can run Javascript in the command line and as a result use Javascript to program much more than buttons, fields and elements in the browser.
+A world of programming Web Servers, Robots and Databases to name but a few options awaits.

 ##Installing Node

 On Ubuntu you can install Node JS from the command line using ```apt-get```.